 One particular 500-pound, big-eared visitor to the Ex was apparently able to waterski, or at least withstand being pulled behind a boat.

 When they weren't wrestling with water craft, the elephants were used in circus acts, parades and countless other highly dubious roles.
 Off duty, the animals were also available for a bit of old-fashioned gawping.

-The picture below show a team of acrobatic cyclists putting on an extremely skilled performance inside the same arena a few summers later.
-Though its doubtful bikes drew as much attention as the roaring autos - cars would later get an entire building at the CNE - I think we can all appreciate the skill involved here.
+Though it's doubtful bikes drew as much attention as the roaring autos - cars would later get an entire building at the CNE - I think we can all appreciate the skill involved here.